YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/README.md

 ## Description

 This python package implements the Adaptive Gradient Descent, Adaptive Gradient Descent with Barzilai-Borwein Method and Adaptive Gradient Descent with Backtracking Method.
-It also includes the Huber Mean Estimation, Huber Covariance Matrix Estimation, Huber Regression and Adaptive Huber Regression from `R` library `FarmTest`, which has a [CRAN binary release](https://CRAN.R-project.org/package=FarmTest), written by [Xiaoou Pan](https://www.math.ucsd.edu/~xip024/).
+It also includes the Huber Mean Estimation, Huber Covariance Matrix Estimation, Huber Regression and Adaptive Huber Regression from `R` library [FarmTest](https://CRAN.R-project.org/package=FarmTest), written by [Xiaoou Pan](https://www.math.ucsd.edu/~xip024/).

 ## Installation

+This python package can be installed in the **Windows**, **Mac** and **Linux**.

 Install `pyAutoAdaptiveRobustRegression` with `pip`: